Evaluation Methodologies in Software Protection Research: Measurements

 \subsection{Measurement Aspects and Categories}

-We identified ten \emph{protection strength measurement categories} that are used in the papers to evaluate three strength aspects of protections, namely potency, resilience, and stealth.
-Also note that our definitions of potency and resilience differ from those given by Collberg et al.~\cite{1997_a_taxonomy_of_obfuscating_transformations,1998_manufacturing_cheap_resilient_and_stealthy_opaque_constructs}.
-In particular, we define the potency of a SP as the extent to which it can prevent, confuse, or hamper some analysis of the asset the SP is supposed to protect.
-With this definition, SPs can have different potencies, each of which is specific for the considered analysis.
-Importantly, that can be a manual human analysis such as code comprehension, but also an automated analysis such as disassembling or malware detection/classification.
-Our definition of resilience of a SP then is its capability to resist targeted attacks on the SP itself (instead of on the protected asset) to undo it or otherwise nullify its impact on attacks on the asset it protects.
-Finally, our definition of stealth concerns the ability of a SP to remain unidentified, unrelated to whether or not the SP helps in hiding the presence of the asset protected by the SP.
-Note that there hence exists no one-to-one mapping between the measurement categories and the aspects.
-For example, precision metrics can be used to evaluate stealth in obfuscation classification papers, to evaluate potency in malware detection papers, and to evaluate resilience in goodware deobfuscation papers
+We identified ten \emph{protection strength measurement categories} that are used to evaluate three strength aspects of SPs, namely potency\footnote{ \changed{The original definitions of potency and resilience by Collberg et al.~\cite{1997_a_taxonomy_of_obfuscating_transformations,1998_manufacturing_cheap_resilient_and_stealthy_opaque_constructs} unnecessarily aimed to discriminate between human and automated analysis, in an unsatisfactory manner.
+Collberg's revised definition of potency fixed this by unifying the two aspects under the umbrella of potency 2.0, which he then defined as a protection's effect of making at least one analysis harder to perform, and no analysis easier~\cite{cc_book}.
+We find this revised definition insufficiently discriminative, however, as it does not discriminate between analyses of the protected assets and analyses of the protections.
+For this reason, we refine Collberg's potency 2.0, and complement it with a revised definition of resilience.}}, resilience\textsuperscript{\ref{footnote_potency}}, and stealth.
+We define the potency of an SP as the extent to which it can prevent, confuse, or hamper some analysis of the asset the SP protects.
+With this definition, SPs can have different potencies, each of which is specific to the considered analysis.
+Importantly, that can be a manual human analysis such as code comprehension, but also an automated analysis such as disassembling or malware detection.
+Our definition of resilience of an SP then is its capability to resist targeted attacks on the SP itself (instead of on the protected asset) to undo it or otherwise nullify or reduce its impact.
+Finally, our definition of stealth concerns the ability of an SP to remain unidentified, unrelated to whether or not the SP helps in hiding the presence of the asset protected by the SP.
+Note that there hence exists no one-to-one mapping between the measurement categories and the three aspects of protection strength.
+For example, precision metrics can be used to evaluate stealth in obfuscation classification papers, to evaluate potency in malware detection papers, and to evaluate resilience in goodware deobfuscation papers.

-In addition to the strength measurement categories, we identified six \emph{cost measurement categories} that are used to measure the cost of protections. \Cref{tab:measurements} lists all of them, with counts of their occurrence in different (non-exclusive) types of papers.
-A complete list of all categories including descriptions is provided in the supplemental material in \cref{sec:measurements_definitions}.
+In addition to the strength measurement categories, we identified six \emph{cost measurement categories} that are used to measure the cost of protections. \Cref{tab:measurements} lists all measurement categories, with counts of their occurrence in different (non-exclusive) types of papers.
+A complete list of all categories, including descriptions, is provided in the supplemental material in \cref{sec:measurements_definitions}.